harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 While using Harness Git Experience for pipelines and templates, you can now link templates from specific branches.

-Previously, templates were picked either from the same branch as the pipeline, if both pipelines and templates were present in the same repository, or from the default branch of the repository, if templates were stored in a different repository than the pipeline.
+Previously, templates were picked either from the same branch as the pipeline if both pipelines and templates were present in the same repository, or from the default branch of the repository if templates were stored in a different repository than the pipeline.

-The default logic will continue to be used if no branch is specified when selecting the template, but if a specific branch is picked while selecting the template then templates are always picked from the specified branch only.
+The default logic will continue to be used if no branch is specified when selecting the template.
+But, if a specific branch is picked while selecting the template, then templates are always picked from the specified branch only.

 :::

 #### Is there a way to generate a dynamic file with some information in one stage of the pipeline and consume that file content in a different pipeline stage?

-For CI :
+For CI:

-You can refer to this [Documentation](https://developer.harness.io/docs/continuous-integration/use-ci/caching-ci-data/share-ci-data-across-steps-and-stages/).
+Go to this [Documentation](https://developer.harness.io/docs/continuous-integration/use-ci/caching-ci-data/share-ci-data-across-steps-and-stages/) for more details.

-For CD :
+For CD:

-You can use API to create file in harness file store and then refer it to other stage.
-Refer [here](https://apidocs.harness.io/tag/File-Store#operation/listFilesAndFolders).
+You can use API to create a file in Harness file store and then refer it to other stage.
+For more details, go to [API documentation](https://apidocs.harness.io/tag/File-Store#operation/listFilesAndFolders).

-Or

-You can just write a file on the delegate and use the same delegate.
+Or, you can just write a file on the delegate and use the same delegate.

 #### How to do a Flank Deployment in Harness?

-You can use Deployment Templates for this use case.
+You can use deployment templates for this use case.
 You can find more information on this [here](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/custom-deployment-tutorial/).

-#### How to test harness entities (service, infra, environment) changes through automation
+#### How to test Harness entities (service, infra, environment) changes through automation?

-Harness by default will not let the user push something or create any entity which is not supported or incorrect as our yaml validator always make sure the entity is corrected in the right format.
+Harness by default will not let the user push something or create any entity which is not supported or is incorrect as our YAML validator always makes sure the entity is corrected in the right format.

-You can use yaml lint to verify the yaml format of the entity and in order to answer your question there is no way to perform testing (automation testing, unit testing) etc of harness entities before releasing any change within those entities.
+You can use YAML lint to verify the YAML format of the entity.
+There is no way to perform testing (automation testing, unit testing, etc.) of Harness entities before releasing any change within those entities.

 #### What kind of order do we apply to the Docker Tags as part of the artifact we show for the users?

 Except for the latest version of Nexus, it is in alphabetical order.

-#### Is there a way to use a Pipeline within a pipeline in a template?
+#### Is there a way to use a pipeline within a pipeline in a template?

-We do not support this, nor do we plan to at this time, due to the complexity already with step, stage and pipeline templates being nested within each other.
+We do not support this, nor do we plan to at this time due to the complexity already with step, stage, and pipeline templates being nested within each other.

 Resolving inputs across those levels is very expensive and difficult to manage for end users.

-#### In Harness can we refer to a secret created in Org in the Account level connector?
+#### In Harness can we refer to a secret created in org in the account level connector?
-No higher-level entity can refer to lower-scoped entities e.g. we cannot refer to a secret created in Org in the Account level connector.
+No, higher-level entity can refer to lower-scoped entities.
+For example, we cannot refer to a secret created in org in the account level connector.

 #### Do we have multi-select for inputs in NG as we had in FG?

-Multiple selection is allowed for runtime inputs defined for pipelines, stages, and shell script variables.
+Multiple selection is allowed for runtime inputs defined for pipelines, stages, and Shell Script variables.
 You must specify the allowed values in the input as mentioned in the above examples.

 The multiple selection functionality is currently behind the feature flag, ```PIE_MULTISELECT_AND_COMMA_IN_ALLOWED_VALUES```.
 Contact Harness Support to enable the feature.

 #### In the declarative rollback, it will rollback also the secrets and config maps used in the last successful execution and can we retain more than 2 older release secrets and config maps?
-?

 During rollback, Harness reapplies the previous manifest.
 This is the declarative method, and it includes the ConfigMap and Secrets of the last known good state.
 Harness uses a fixed limit of 2 in its release history cleanup logic.
 This value cannot be changed.
-Refer more on this in [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-rollback/#important-notes)
+For more details, go to [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-rollback/#important-notes).

 #### Is this the right format to push a secret to the Azure key vault? secret.setVaule("azurevauly://avidentifier/pathToSecret", secretVaule)
 secret.setValue is not supported.
 Secrets can be referred to only using ```secret.getValue("azurevauly://avidentifier/pathToSecret")``` or `secret.getValue("secretIdentifierInHarness")`